costa rica coffee beans tarrazu - His Word Coffee

 Tarrazu is a canton (county) in the province of San Jose, roughly 80 kilometers south of Costa Rica's capital.
 The main growing areas sit at 1,200 to 1,900 meters elevation in the Talamanca mountain range.
 Towns like San Marcos, San Pablo, and Santa Maria de Dota are among the most recognized addresses in specialty coffee, the way Burgundy or Napa is recognized in wine.

-SCA Grading: Costa Rica Tarrazu coffees regularly score in the 85 to 92 range on the Specialty Coffee Association's 100-point scale.
-Anything above 80 qualifies as specialty grade.
-Tarrazu consistently exceeds that threshold, making it one of the most reliably specialty-grade origins in the world.
+SCA Grading: Costa Rica Tarrazu coffees regularly score in the 85 to 92 range on the Specialty Coffee Association's 100-point cupping scale.
+Anything 80 or above qualifies as specialty grade.
+Tarrazu consistently exceeds that threshold, which is part of why it is one of the most dependable specialty-grade origins to source.

 Why Costa Rica Tastes Different from Other Origins